YasserOs/RKE2-HA-Cluster/README.md

 # HA k8s cluster with RKE2
+## Introduction
+RKE2, also known as RKE Government, is Rancher's next-generation Kubernetes distribution.
+It is a fully conformant Kubernetes distribution that focuses on security and compliance within the U.S. Federal Government sector.

+### How is it different from RKE
+- RKE2 does not rely on Docker as RKE1 does.
+RKE1 leveraged Docker for deploying and managing the control plane components (they are deployed as containers not pods and managed by docker ) as well as the container runtime for Kubernetes.
+RKE2 launches control plane components as static pods, managed by the kubelet.
+The embedded container runtime is containerd.
+- RKE2 was formerly known as RKE Government because was originally designed to be deployed in US government projects.
+As you can imagine, security is of utmost importance in these scenarios, so RKE2 focuses on security and compliance out of the box , while RKE is a standard Kubernetes distribution without the focus on security.
+-
 ## Architecture

 The architecture of RKE2 is split into Servers and Agents , where Servers represent the master nodes and Agents represent the worker nodes .